Linuxfabrik/monitoring-plugins/check-plugins/grafana-version/README.md

 **Important Notes:**

-* The check must run locally on the Grafana server because it executes `grafana-server -v` to determine the installed version.
+* The check must run locally on the Grafana server because it runs the Grafana binary to read its version.

 **Data Collection:**

-* Determines the installed Grafana version by executing `grafana-server -v`
+* Runs `grafana-server -v` to read the installed Grafana version (configurable via `--path`)
 * Compares against the [endoflife.date API](https://endoflife.date/api/grafana.json) to determine EOL status and available updates
-* Caches API responses locally for 24 hours to reduce external requests
+* Caches endoflife.date responses locally for 24 hours to reduce external requests

 ## Fact Sheet